 Source: Statista, Top 5 online stores by net sales in the consumer electronics segment in China

-China’s overall online and offline consumer electronics market consumption upgrades intensified
+The local online and offline consumer electronics market consumption upgrades intensified

 In the future, the retail in China’s consumer electronics market will change, and the online plus offline model will dominate.

-In China’s consumer electronics market, offline channels are the main channel for consumption upgrades.
+In the local consumer electronics market, offline channels are the main channel for consumption upgrades.
 Taking traditional home appliances as an example, the proportion of retail sales in offline markets reached 70% in 2018.
 High-end consumer groups pay attention to product experience, so the offline market has an advantage over the online market.

 The consumption upgrade trend has continued in the past few years, and the proportion of retail sales of high-end products has increased from 21% in 2012 to 23% today.
 All-channel retailers such as Suning, high-end products accounted for 27%, which is the driving force.
 E-commerce promotions have also become important, and consumers are becoming accustomed to it.